Mocha2007/mocha_verduria/readme.md

 # Notes:

 * I designed the Viminian flag to be reflective of a rural landscape - a blue bar for the sky, a yellow bar for wheat, and a green bar for a fertile meadow... or something.
-* TODO: make "add country checklist" and "add province checklist"
+* I designed the Suran flag to be a very abstracted map of the country itself.

 ## ADDING A COUNTRY CHECKLIST